-- Excess skin around the middle due to pregnancy or significant weight loss
+- Excess, loose skin around the middle due to pregnancy or significant weight loss

-- A protruding abdomen that is interfering with your overall body contour
+- A protruding abdomen that is interfering with the overall body contour

-- Isolated pockets of fat around the middle that won’t respond to diet or exercise
+- Isolated pockets of fat around the middle that will not respond to diet or exercise